logo

 Apply as an Australian registered migration agent

-If you’re registered with the Office of the Migration Agents Registration Authority (OMARA) in Australia, you can apply for a New Zealand immigration advisers licence for the first time using the process set out in the Trans-Tasman Mutual Recognition Act 1997 (TTMRA).
-You must hold a licence to provide New Zealand immigration advice.
+You must hold a New Zealand immigration adviser licence to provide New Zealand immigration advice.
+If you’re registered with the Office of the Migration Agents Registration Authority (OMARA) in Australia, you can apply for a New Zealand immigration adviser licence using the process set out in the Trans-Tasman Mutual Recognition Act 1997 (TTMRA).

 The TTMRA recognises Australia’s regulatory standards regarding equivalent-registered occupations, and streamlines the licensing process.